Downtown businesses merge

-Two downtown businesses — 222 Public House and Angry Troll Brewing — announced this week they will be joining forces as one, with each one complementing the other.
+Two downtown businesses — 222 Public House and Angry Troll Brewing — announced this week they will be joining forces as one with a new identity, Angry Troll at 222.

-Louis Jeroslow, one of the partners in Angry Troll and the brewer, explained Thursday that Angry Troll will keep regular days and hours for its tap room, which is housed in the lower level of The Liberty building on East Main Street, and at other times, the craft beers will be available for purchase at 222 Public House on the main level of the building.
+Louis Jeroslow, one of the partners in Angry Troll and the brewer, explained Thursday that Angry Troll at 222 brewery will keep regular days and hours for its tap room, which is housed in the lower level of The Liberty building on East Main Street, and at other times, the craft beers will be available for purchase in the restaurant on the main level of the building.

 “Two great local flavors will be united under one brand at The Liberty building,” explained Jeroslow Wednesday in a press release.
 “May of the great breweries in the state and across the nation share the feature of an eating establishment as an additional draw to customers.”

-Through the merger, customers will now be able to move freely between the main and lower levels of the Liberty to access the services of Angry Troll and 222 Public House, when both are open simultaneously, he explained.
-Prior to the merger, that was not allowed due to alcohol-enforcement laws.
+Through the merger, customers will now be able to move freely between the main and lower levels of the Liberty to access the tap room and restaurant at Angry Troll at 222, when both are open simultaneously, he explained.

 “It was a natural fit and makes us an exciting destination for locals and visitors alike,” added Jeff Gibbs, also a partner at Angry Troll and owner and chef at 222 Public House.
 “222 Public House has been one of the best business and personal decisions we have every made and we have been working with our business partners at Angry Troll to add even more to what we offer downtown.”

-While 222 Public House is open in the evenings on Thursdays and for lunch and dinner Friday through Monday, the tap room at Angry Troll will be open each Friday from 5 to 8 p.m. and Saturdays from noon to 8 p.m.
+While Angry Troll at 222’s restaurant is open in the evenings on Thursdays and for lunch and dinner Friday through Monday, the tap room will be open each Friday from 5 to 8 p.m. and Saturdays from noon to 8 p.m.

 “Those hours were chosen because we knew that the beer would be available upstairs at other times,” Jeroslow said.
 “Those hours are for tastings and for customers to enjoy the atmosphere in the tap room, which is a more intimate and quiet space to have pints of our beer and enjoying visiting with friends.”

-He said flights are sold in the tap room for those wanting to sample the beers available, but if someone is interested in buying beer at 222 Public House and unsure of its flavor, a small sample is available for tasting there.
-Jeroslow said the hope is that eventually flights will be available at 222 Public House when the tap room isn’t open.
+He said flights are sold in the tap room for those wanting to sample the beers available, but if someone is interested in buying beer at Angry Troll at 222 and unsure of its flavor, a small sample is available for tasting there.
+Jeroslow said the hope is that eventually flights will be available on Angry Troll at 222’s main level when the tap room isn’t open.

-The immediate focus for Angry Troll Brewing is to build its inventory so it can keep the local restaurant and tap room supplied, and it also is beginning to put on tap its various beers in places like Charlotte and Winston-Salem where customers cannot easily access the downtown Elkin location.
+The immediate focus for Angry Troll at 222’s brewers is to build its inventory so they can keep the local restaurant and tap room supplied, and they also are beginning to put on tap its various beers in places like Charlotte and Winston-Salem where customers cannot easily access the downtown Elkin location.

 “We’ve been having a really great response,” Jeroslow said of the tap room opening.
 “We’ve got a lot of good flavors going.